-You realize that values like growth and progress may be linked to an assumption of unlimited resources, which may not be realistic.
-You have been noticing that many of your automatic behaviors are actually not very environmentally friendly, or perhaps have some kind of negative social impact.
-You are comfortable trying to make some changes, which probably was somewhat challenging and may not have left you satisfied with yourself.
+The choices you made in the survey, however, provide a surprising insight: You have been noticing that many of your automatic behaviors are not very environmentally friendly, or perhaps have some kind of negative social impact.
+This seems to have motivated you to try to make some changes, although it might not have been easy.